What Is Thrust? A Complete Technology and Engineering Guide

 What is thrust vectoring?

-vectoring is a technology that changes the direction of engine exhaust to improve maneuverability and control.
+Thrust vectoring is a technology that changes the direction of an engine’s exhaust or Propulsion.
+It improves an aircraft’s maneuverability, stability, and control, especially during advanced flight maneuvers.

 What is a thrust bearing?